 - location of amenities

-The USC contact person is required to monitor the work of the contractor while they are undertaking work at USC.
+The USC contact person is required to monitor the work of the contractor while they are undertaking work at, or for USC.
 Any observed breaches or complaints regarding contractor work and/or conduct, are to be dealt with by the USC contact person (as per Section 6).

-The USC HR HSW and Asset Management Services may also randomly audit contractors to ensure that the requirements of their contract are being met and that they are working in accordance with their health and safety responsibilities.
+The USC HR HSW and Facilities Management may also randomly audit contractors to ensure that the requirements of their contract are being met and that they are working in accordance with their health and safety responsibilities.